|

 Manasi Sharma

 Hi there!
-I'm a Research Scientist in the Artificial Intelligence Group (Group 1) at MIT Lincoln Laboratory, where I focus on explainability & trustworthiness research and developing robust evaluation tools for high-stakes applications of Large Language Models (LLMs) [see "Professional / Research Experience" for more details].
+I'm a Research Engineer at Scale AI, where I work on reinforcement learning, evals, and post-training research for training frontier models with better reasoning capabilities for state-of-the-art agents, eg., browser / CUA agents.
 Before that, I earned my Master's in Computer Science (Artificial Intelligence track) from Stanford University and my undergraduate degree from Columbia University, where I majored in Computer Science and Physics.
-I consider myself a generalist, passionate about applying AI to a diverse range of real-world challenges—from astronomy to autonomous vehicles.
-My current work is driven by an interest in harnessing generative models and AI agents for innovative applications while ensuring they are reliable and resilient.
+I consider myself a generalist, passionate about applying AI to a diverse range of real-world challenges, from astronomy to autonomous vehicles to now agents.

 Teaching: I have also been a TA for some of the most popular courses at Stanford, including Prof. Chris Manning's Natural Language Processing course (see my Python tutorial on YouTube), Prof. Fei-Fei Li's Computer Vision course and Prof. Andrew Ng's Deep Learning course.